evans1112/bcitoolboxrmd/docs/modelfit/confitting.rst

 8. **Figure Save**

-Users can click save to save all fitting figures to folder.
+Users can click save to save all fitting figures or RDMs to folder.

 |